suncoast-devs/handbook/lessons/js-intro/variables.md

 never defined a value at all.
 Generally, `undefined` should be avoided in our code as it leads to bugs.

-Also since we did not provide a type for this variable, TypeScript will assign the special type `any`.
+Also, since we did not provide a type for this variable, TypeScript will assign the special type `any`.
 This variable will now accept **any** type of value.
 The `any` type can lead to bugs in our software that would be avoided if we applied a type.

 ## `undefined` and `any` should be avoided in our code

-Since we are just starting with learning TypeScript we'll focus on a code style that prevents the need for the `undefined` value and the `any` type.
+Since we are just starting with learning TypeScript, we'll focus on a code style that prevents the need for the `undefined` value and the `any` type.

 In fact, we can turn on code checking tools to make sure we avoid them!